FIWARE/ops.Fuel-main-dev/README.md

 pingable host) as the default gateway.
 Alternatively, you can apply  [Patch 138448](https://review.openstack.org/#/c/138448) to disable the requirement to ping the default gateway.
 After applying this patch, you need to enable it with following sequence of steps [6].

+### Horizon issues: Deassociate floating IP button may disappear from Horizon menu

+The Deassociate floating IP button may disappear from the Horizon menu when using Neutron network topologies.
+You can, however, still use the Horizon UI to deassocciate IP addresses: navigate to the Project page, then open Access&Security -> Floating IPs and deassociate the IP addresses here.
+See [Patch 1325575] https://bugs.launchpad.net/bugs/1325575.

 ## User manual
 ## License
 Apache License, Version 2.0, January 2004